-A foam roller is a self-myofascial release (SMR) tool used to release tension in and increase the mobility of your muscles, fascia, and other connective tissue surrounding a joint.
-Although there are various shapes and sizes available these days, most foam rollers are cylindrical in shape with a length of one to four feet and a diameter of five to ten inches.
+A foam roller is a self-myofascial release (SMR) tool that is used to release tension in and increase the mobility of your muscles, fascia, and other connective tissue surrounding your joints.
+Although there are various shapes and sizes of foam rollers available these days, most are cylindrical, with a length of one to four feet and a diameter of five to ten inches.

-As you roll over these soft tissues, the receptors send signals to the spinal cord, and the parasympathetic nervous system responds by sending signals back to the muscles or tissues to relax.
+As you roll over these soft tissues, the receptors send signals to the spinal cord.
+The parasympathetic nervous system responds by sending signals back to the muscles or tissues to relax.
 In doing so, foam rolling increases the range of motion in muscles and tendons and around joints.

 Foam rolling can be an effective manual therapy tool for both warming up tissues and preparing the body for a workout as well as aiding recovery after exercise.
 As such, consider adding foam rolling into your warm-up and cool-down routines.
 Here are the primary benefits of foam rolling:

-Increases Range of Motion
+Increases range of motion

 Foam rolling increases blood flow to the tissues you work with the foam roller.
-This can be especially beneficial for fascial, tendons, and ligaments, which have relatively little blood flow under normal circumstances.
-Because blood carries oxygen, glucose, and other nutrients muscles and connective tissues need to contract and repair, increasing blood flow enhances the delivery of vital nutrients and can maximize function and recovery.
+This can be especially beneficial for fascia, tendons, and ligaments, which have relatively little blood flow under normal circumstances.
+Because blood carries oxygen, glucose, and other nutrients that muscles and connective tissues need to contract and repair, increasing blood flow enhances the delivery of vital nutrients and can maximize function and recovery.

 The friction generated by rolling over your tissues creates heat that warms up muscles, tendons, fascia, and other connective tissues.
-Warm tissues are more pliable and less likely to get injured, so adding foam rolling to your pre-workout routine can be an important step in mitigating the risk of injury, especially if you’ve been sedentary for a few hours prior to your workout.
+Warm tissues are more pliable and less likely to get injured, so adding foam rolling to your pre-workout routine can be an important step in mitigating the risk of injury, especially if you’ve been sedentary for a few hours before your workout.